CoreZer0/TheGuardianLegend-AP/guardianlegend/docs/tgl_guide_en.md

 ## Known Issues

-- This mod is currently under development, so expect bugs and issues, though most games should be fullt completable without issue.
+- This mod is currently under development, so expect bugs and issues, though most games should be fully completable without issue.
 - Because some items are always handled by the AP server, randomized TGL games can't be played without a connection to the AP server.
-- There is no save system, and passwords are not supported in conjunction with AP (item handling will be messed up), so use savestates to save progress when needed.
-The TGL password is also not supported and will have unexpected effects.
+- There is no save system, and passwords are not supported in conjunction with AP, so use savestates to save progress when needed.